veresiah/TallestTrees/README.md

 3. Login on your account
 4. Grab your Trefle access token
 5. Create an .env file
-6. Add your access token to .env API_KEY=your_access_token
+6. Add your access token to .env file API_KEY=your_access_token

 Gems this applicaton needs: